kamiyaa/dwmstatus/README.md

  - Displays battery percentage

- - Displays memory used
+ - Displays memory used (in megabytes only)
-   - will only display in Megabytes

  - Displays cpu frequency
-   - currently commented
    - will only get cpu0 temperature

  - Displays cpu temperature
-   - currently commented
    - will only get cpu0 temperature
    - requires the kernel to expose hwmon in sysfs

  - Displays network connections
-   - only displays if connected or not
+   - only if connected to access point
-   - cannot check for internet access
+   - does not check for internet access,